jenkins-infra/.github/profile/README.md

 ### Jenkins Contributor Awards 2023

-The annual Jenkins award  is happening now!
+The annual Jenkins awards is happening now!
 It recognizes contributions from individuals in the community and the progress made in the name of Jenkins.

 Nomination categories are:
 - Most Valuable Jenkins Advocate → [Nominate Someone](https://github.com/jenkins-infra/jenkins.io/issues/6035)